 Concluding but not ended thoughts.

 The conclusion Bohm was drawn to from quantum physics was that the “whole” was not an ineffable hotch-potch mixture, but instead a deeper undivided duality of energy, to which he gave the name “The Implicate Order”.
 I find I have to think of it as “Life”.
+I recently heard it named as “collective psyche” a soul quality in which all exists.
 It is in me and I am in it.
 It is in constant change as Explicate orders of every quality are enfolded, and in holomovement, as they unfold, refold.